 Want that shiny shellac manicure look at home?
 You can get it with just a few supplies that will last years.
 With a DIY shellac mani, you can save time by doing your nails on your schedule without the hassle of booking and driving to spa appointments.
 You can also save a boat load of money (I pay for an annual family cruise with the money I save from professional salon manicures for a year).
 Plus, the long-lasting coverage of shellac nail polish takes a lot of the hassle out of getting ready for the day.

 I started doing my own at-home shellac manicure in 2013 and have enjoyed doing my nails while sipping wine and catching up on Netflix ever since.
-In this post you’ll learn the list of tools you need to get started with DIY shellac so your nails can look like mine in the @sipbitego Instagram vids and YouTube DIY tutorials.
+In fact, it’s a regular activity during for my Self Care Sundays Routine.

 At-home shellac on your own schedule